babdnik228/StarWord/README.md

 # StarWord
-There is no description here yet, well, I'll come up with something.
+There is no description here yet, well, I'll come up with something!